-Why You Are Probably Using Dishwasher On Your Hair And You Don't Even Know It
+Why You're Probably Using Dishwasher On Your Hair And Don't Even Know It

-With the rise of eco-friendly cosmetics and environmental awareness, we are increasingly looking for higher-quality skincare products (Long live!).
+With the rise of organic cosmetics and environmental awareness, we are increasingly looking for higher quality skin care products (¡Viva!).
 Even so, hair was until now the great forgotten, right?

-We care about the care of the face and the body, but the hair beauty ritual has been limited for a long time to the use of shampoo, conditioner, fixers and to modify its color based on chemical dyes so that gray hair is not noticeable.
+We care about the care of the face and the body, but the hair beauty ritual has been limited for a long time to the use of shampoo, conditioner, fixatives and modifying its color based on chemical dyes so that we do not notice gray hair.

 Conventional hair cosmetics are usually made with ingredients derived from the petrochemical industry.
-Many of them are controversial for their side effects and harmful not only for our body, but also for the planet.
-So we rectify, it's not like we're using a dishwasher, it's a lot worse.
+Many of them are controversial due to their harmful side effects not only for our body, but also for the planet.
+So we rectify It's not like we're using a dishwasher, it's much worse.

 Have you ever noticed the amount of foam on the beaches near cities?
 Well, it has a lot to do with the use of these products.

 But there is more.
-When the water from the shower travels down the drain, it can reach rivers or dumping areas and affect the fauna and flora of the area.
-That's for not commenting on the amount of containers that are discarded.
+When shower water travels down the drain it can reach rivers or discharge areas and affect the fauna and flora of the area.
+That for not commenting on the amount of packaging that is discarded.

-Therefore at Nasei we bet on solid shampoo.
-With a plastic-free packaging, a reduced size - which spreads the same or more than any other shampoo - and which minimizes the carbon footprint by being able to transport more units in the same shipment.
+That's why At Nasei we bet on solid shampoo.
+With a plastic free packaging, a small size —which spreads the same or more than any other shampoo— and which minimizes the carbon footprint by being able to transport more units in the same shipment.

 It also leaves your hair shiny and hydrated, but let's go back to the dishwasher.
 Why do we say that you are probably using it on your hair?
-To give you the idea, many detergent products are a mixture of Sodium Lauryl Sulfate Y Ammonium Lauryl Sulfate, ingredients present in most conventional shampoos.
+To give you an idea, many detergent products are a mixture of Sodium Lauryl Sulfate and Ammonium Lauryl Sulfate, ingredients present in most conventional shampoos.

-Shampoo generally contains sulfates as a soaping agent.
-Not all are bad, but you have to pay special attention to them, since they are not all the same.
+Shampoo usually contains sulfates as a lathering agent.
+Not all of them are bad, but you have to pay special attention to them, since not all of them are the same.

 Sulfates are very effective at removing dirt, but some are very aggressive.
-Psychologically it gives us a feeling of cleanliness because they generate abundant foam, but at the same time they drag the natural fat from the mantle, leaving the scalp unprotected and sensitized.
+Psychologically it gives us a feeling of cleanliness because they generate abundant foam, but at the same time they drag away the natural fat from the coat, leaving the scalp unprotected and sensitized.

-What if we told you that the itchiness and flaking of your scalp are directly related to this?
-Are we wrong or is it likely that you have suffered it yourself on some occasion?
+What if we told you that the itching and flaking of your scalp are directly related to this?
+Are we wrong or is it likely that you yourself have suffered it on some occasion?
 Especially now with the cold.

-There are more and more cases of irritations, dermatitis and dandruff and the solution can be as easy as changing the shampoo.
+There are more and more cases of irritation, dermatitis and dandruff and the solution can be as easy as changing the shampoo.

-But of course, petrochemical-derived synthetic surfactants are not the same —Whose cost is very low— that the new formulations That, thank goodness, have begun to appear on the market.
+But of course, synthetic surfactants derived from petrochemicals are not the same —whose cost is very low— that the new formulations which, thank goodness, have begun to appear on the market.

-The latter are of natural and vegetable origin, obtained from coconut, corn, sugar or beets, among others.
-They gently cleanse, are biodegradable and do not sensitize the skin or damage the hair fiber.
-They do less foam, yes, but they do not have the side effects of aggressive sulfates and your hair will be just as clean, as well as healthy and cared for.
+The latter are of natural and vegetable origin, obtained from coconut, corn, sugar or beetroot, among others.
+They clean gently, are biodegradable and do not sensitize the skin or damage the hair fiber.
+They foam less, yes, but they don't have the side effects of aggressive sulfates and your hair will be just as clean, as well as healthy and cared for.

 If your shampoo contains one or more of these names, we recommend avoiding it: